10 Improved Marijuana Detox Tips to Help Your Recovery

 Marijuana Withdrawal

-Acute marijuana detox symptoms begin as soon as a few hours after the last use, peak during the first week, and last, on average, for two weeks.
-The psychological symptoms of marijuana withdrawal are much more common, and more troublesome, than the physical symptoms, which include:
+Acute marijuana detox symptoms begin as soon as a few hours after the last use.
+They peak during the first week, and last for two weeks on average.
+The psychological symptoms of marijuana withdrawal are much more common and troublesome than the physical symptoms, which include:

 - Fever, sweating, and chills